radapdal/process/projectdeliveryprocess.md

 - Next Sprint
 - Offboarding
-- Transition from Sprint to Scheduled-Release
+- Transition from Sprint Board to Service Board